petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 ### Thread Dump Creation Script

-Thread dumps help you to understand what processes are taking place in your DXP Cloud environment.
+Thread dumps help you to understand what processes are taking place in your Liferay Cloud environment.
 Having multiple sets of thread dumps gives a more useful view of whether problematic patterns may exist in your Liferay instance.

-You can use this script to generate thread dumps for your Liferay instance in any DXP Cloud environment:
+You can use this script to generate thread dumps for your Liferay instance in any Liferay Cloud environment:

 ```
 #!/bin/bash